callmecavs/outset/README.md

 $ (sudo) gulp
 ```

-4. Read the rest of these docs!

-> The `index.html` file has the dependencies linked up, and the `.gulpfile` will run and watch for file changes, but the notes below outline things in the HTML/CSS that need to be filled in before deploying.
+Read the rest of these docs!
+The `index.html` file has the dependencies linked up, and the `.gulpfile` will run without errors, but the notes below outline things in the HTML/CSS that need to be filled in before deploying.

 ### General